 - 1 sleeve of Saltines or enough to cover a 10x15 inch pan about 40

-- 12 ounces chopped semisweet chocolate or 2 cups of chocolate chips
+- 12 ounces semisweet chocolate or chocolate chips

-- 1/2 cup toasted and chopped pecans or almonds
+- ½ cup toasted and chopped pecans or almonds or salted mixed nuts if you really like sweet & salty!

 - Preheat oven to 400 degrees F.